helm-unittest/helm-unittest/DOCUMENT.md

   - **scheme**: *object*.
 Define the Kubernetes schema to fake
   - **objects**: *array of objects*.
 Define the Kubernetes objects to fake

+- **skip**: *object, optional*.
+Marks the test suite as having been skipped.
+Execution will continue at the next suite.
+  - **reason**: *string, required*.
+Define the reason for skipping.
+Marks all tests as skipped.

 - **tests**: *array of test job, required*.
 Where you define your test jobs to run, check [Test Job](#test-job).

 ## Test Job